TEOS-10/GSW-JS/README.md

 Copy all files in a local directory or web server directory.
 Open the index.html into the browser or call http://your.webserver.com/your-directory/index.html to see functions and check values.
-I any value appears in red the installation is ok !.
+If no value appears in red the installation is ok !.

 To call the GSW library in any page: